witling/rabbitmq-visualizer/README.md

 # rabbitmq-visualizer

 ... is a standalone web page that uses the [RabbitMQ Management HTTP API](https://rawcdn.githack.com/rabbitmq/rabbitmq-management/v3.8.0/priv/www/api/index.html) to display the internal structure of a RabbitMQ server.
-It is designed with a focus on backward compatibility to support Internet Explorer aswell.
+It is designed with a focus on backward compatibility to support Internet Explorer as well.
 Testing was done on Windows Servers.

 ![rabbitmq-visualizer preview](./docs/preview.jpg)